erichowington/DoINeedAJacket/README.md

 The age old question that enters your head before you leave the house?
 Do I need a jacket?

-Through geolocation, we'll let you know if you need a jacket.
-(if you don't want us up in your business, enter your city).

-Based on your location or city entered, we can determine if you do infact, need a jacket, and what kind of jacket you might need.
+Based on your city entered, we can determine if you do infact, need a jacket, and what kind of jacket you might need.

 <h3>WIREFRAME</h3>